Drive System

 The sun-wheel shaft is made to rotate at a certain speed by the oil flow from the fixed displacement pump.
 When rotating in the same direction as the bowl the sun-wheel shaft is braked and power is either transmitted back to the bowl via the variable displacement pump and the V-belts, which in that case works as a generator.

 A small feed pump mounted on the variable displacement pump provides continuous circulation of oil between the closed circuit and the oil tank.
 This ensures cooling of the system and a constant minimum pressure.
-Overload protection is in three levels.
-If the decanter cannot scroll itself free by automatically increasing the differential speed, two pressure switches and a relief valve placed in a valve block make sure that:

 • The feed pump is switched off when the torque reaches a pre-set level.